Hitokuchi Sauce Katsu & Big Katsu: Fish Cutlet Snacks

-“Katsu (カツ)” is the Japanese word for cutlets, so the food is deep-fried in plenty of oil and is characterized by its crispy breadcrumb coating.
+As Katsu (カツ) is the Japanese word for cutlet, the food is deep-fried in plenty of oil, featuring its crispy brown Panko breadcrumb covering.

 Hitokuchi Sauce Katsu (ひとくちソースカツ)

 In Japan, Katsu not only can be the main dish at dinner, but it is available even in the snack and candy section of supermarkets.

 And the treat comes under the name of either Hitokuchi Sauce Katsu (ひとくちソースカツ) or Big Katsu (ビッグカツ).

 vs. Big Katsu

 Here are the contents of the product named Hitokuchi Sauce Katsu, but its main ingredient is not pork.

 These cutlet snacks consist of fish surimi (paste) breaded with Panko, deep-fried in oil, and dressed with a kind of Tonkatsu sauce.

 As the word Hitokuchi (ひとくち/一口) means mouthful in Japanese, these treats are bite-size, eaten in a mouthful.